meaningcrisis/meaningcrisis.github.io/index.md

 permalink: /
 ---

 "Now here's the thing.
 None of us are immune to this trauma.
 We just don't think about it anymore.
-Or what we do is we'll wake up at 3:00 AM in the morning, laying on our bed and think these thoughts and realize how disconnected we are from reality, how we believe in a scientific world view in which our meaning and purpose ourself and the objects we interact with the tables and chairs and cars and everything of that ilk is all ultimately not real.
+Or what we do is we'll wake up at 3:00 AM in the morning, laying on our bed and think these thoughts and realize how disconnected we are from reality, how we believe in a scientific world view in which our meaning and purpose, ourself and the objects we interact with, the tables and chairs and cars and everything of that ilk is all ultimately not real.
 And all the purposes we're striving for are not real.
-All the meaning we're making.
-It's not real.
+All the meaning we're making, it's not real.
 And then fundamentally I'm not real.
 You are not real.

 Do you ever awake at 3 am and think I'm just very complex pattern of atoms.
 That's all.
 That's really there.
 Everything else is just an illusion.
-And everything that I'm doing, I'm doing for things that aren't real, for a self that isn't real ,in a universe that doesn't give a damn about me, is completely indifferent.
+And everything that I'm doing, I'm doing for things that aren't real, for a self that isn't real, in a universe that doesn't give a damn about me, is completely indifferent.
 It's not that it hates me.
 It's completely inert and indifferent to me."

 *Excerpt taken from [Episode 20](/episodes/20) of John Vervaeke's lecture series "Awakening from the Meaning Crisis".*